emgong/double-takes/app/posts/2016-10-31-keep-ruby-weird-again.md

 the private Ruby fundraising event, [Keep Ruby Weird](http://keeprubyweird.com) on October 28, 2016, in the final days of the campaign.

-The video depicts known JavaScript agitant [Justin Searls](https://twitter.com), who spoke for approximately 27 minutes at the rally with a message that advocated restoring Ruby to its former prominence in the open source software community.
-While the content of the speech contained pointed populist rhetoric, it did not contain any specific policy proposals.
+The video depicts known JavaScript agitant [Justin Searls](https://twitter.com/searls), who spoke for approximately 27 minutes at the rally with a message that advocated restoring Ruby to its former prominence in the open source software community.
+While the content of the speech contained pointed populist rhetoric, it did not present any specific policy proposals.

 Opponents to Ruby have raised concerns that the strong language used by Searls will only embolden Ruby's most radical proponents to take action against